-In terms of new living models, the GPW will expand co-housing in public accommodation.
+In terms of new living models, the GPW will facilitate experimentation in participatory urban and community planning, putting people in the driving seat of changes to housing models - and opening the door for new models of community co-living.
 In 2018, a third of all households in the EU were single-person households, which have a dramatically higher environmental footprint than shared homes.

 Households are also spaces in which the unequal distribution of unpaid work like care is most clearly manifested.
-They are also the locus of disparities in power based on gender, social class, ethnicity, place of origin, and migratory status within global "care chains".67 A transition towards a low-carbon housing must therefore also accelerate work-sharing at the household level, ensuring that the burden of unpaid work is split evenly among residents.
-Extending co-housing models, in which residents share public spaces and appliances, across communities will reduce energy demand without increasing household workloads, which disproportionately fall on women.68 It will also ensure that everyone has access to the high-quality services and tools they need.
+They are also the locus of disparities in power based on gender, social class, ethnicity, place of origin, and migratory status within global "care chains".
+B4 A transition towards a low-carbon housing must therefore also accelerate work-sharing at the household level, ensuring that the burden of unpaid work is split evenly among residents.
+Extending co-housing models, in which residents share public spaces and appliances, across communities could reduce energy demand without increasing household workloads, which disproportionately fall on women.
+B5 It could also ensure that everyone has access to the high-quality services and tools they need.